Bucs know what to expect from Vikings' backup QB

 Bradford was named the NFC Offensive Player of the Week after throwing for 346 yards and three touchdowns in a season-opening victory over the New Orleans Saints.
 But Bradford sustained a knee injury and couldn't play in a loss at Pittsburgh last week.

-Minnesota isn't sure whether Bradford will be able to return in time to play Sunday.
-He practiced in a limited capacity Wednesday.
-Zimmer started his press conference by answering his own question.
+Bradford was a limited practice participant on Wednesday and Thursday before missing Friday's workout and being ruled out.

-"He's doing good," Zimmer said after jokingly asking himself how Bradford is doing.
+"He's doing good," Zimmer said earlier this week after jokingly asking himself how Bradford is doing.

-But Zimmer also said the decision on Bradford's status will likely come down to Sunday.

 Tampa Bay sacked Chicago's Mike Glennon only once but came up with two interceptions.
 The Buccaneers also recovered two fumbles and allowed the Bears only 20 rushing yards on 16 attempts.